LaCucinaDeFi/la-cucina-contracts/README.md

 * Then, admin adds the different variations for the ingredient using the **addIngredientVariation()** method which requires the ingredientId, variation name and the svg for the variation.

-## Deploy Pantry contract
+## Deploy Kitchen contract
-* After deploying the IngredientsNFT contract, admin deploy the Pantry contract.
+* After deploying the IngredientsNFT contract, admin deploy the Kitchen contract.
-* Then admin adds the dish in the pantry using the **addDish()** method which requires the name of the dish as a parameter.
+* Then admin adds the dish in the kitchen using the **addDish()** method which requires the name of the dish as a parameter.
 * After adding a dish, admin need to add the baseIngredient for the dish using the **addBaseIngredientForDish()** method which requires the dishID and the name of the baseIngredient as a parameter.
 * Then admin adds the different variations of the baseIngredient using the **addBaseIngredientVariation()** method which requires the baseIngredientId, variation name and the svg for the variation.